jdersch/PERQemu/PERQemu/Readme.txt

   - POS version G.6 (last official 3RCC release);
   - POS version G.7 (released by Accent Systems, 1986?);
-  - Accent S6 (not yet booting from hard disk);
+  - Accent S6 (Release II from PERQ Systems Corporation, 1985).

-  - PNX 2 (beta; runs from floppy but not yet booting from hard disk).
+In addition, PNX 2 is able to run but the installer has bugs; we have not yet been able to create a working hard disk image.

 NOTE: PNX drops into its microcode debugger (i.e., crashes) after booting if 2MB of memory is configured; it runs fine with 1MB.
 POS and Accent have no